Effective Date: August 24, 2020

 International data transfers and Privacy Shield

 Bandwidth may transfer your personal data to Bandwidth in the United States, to other Bandwidth entities worldwide, or to third parties and service providers as described above that are located in various countries around the world who perform services on our behalf.
 The United States and other countries may not have the same data protection laws as the country from which you initially provided the information.
-By using our website and/or our products and services, you consent to any such transfer of information outside of your country of residence or the country where the data was collected.
+By using our website or providing any personal information to us, you acknowledge and accept the transfer, processing and storage of such information outside of your country of residence or the country where the data was collected.

 With respect to personal data received or transferred pursuant to the Privacy Shield Frameworks, Bandwidth is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
 Bandwidth may use third-party service providers to assist us in providing services to our customers.
 We are liable for ensuring that the third-parties we engage support our Privacy Shield commitments.
 In certain situations, Bandwidth may be required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.